MarshalX/SalienSnake/README.md

 # SalienSnake
-A simple bot to play at the summer sale 2018 of Steam.
+A simple bot for the Steam 2018 summer sale.
 Multi-Account Support.

 # Requirements
 * Python 3